mautic/mautic/README.md

 ## Get Involved Quickly

-Calling all devs, testers and writers!
+Calling all potential contributors to open source!
 Get started quickly and show us what you’re made of.

 - 🐛 [Easy-to-fix bugs][t1-issues]
 - 🧪 [Best pull requests for testing][best-pulls]
+- 🌟[Low and no-code tasks][low-no-code]

 If you have questions, [check how to contribute](#-contribution).